 The Company's non-management directors meet at regularly scheduled Board meetings in executive session without management present.
-In 2012, the Audit Committee Chairman presided over the meetings of the non-management directors, but the Lead Director, currently Mr. Elkins, has taken over that role from February 2013.
-In addition, in accordance with the Guidelines, the independent members of the Board meet at least twice a year in executive session, with the Lead Director setting the agenda and presiding over such meetings.
+In 2014, the Chairman or Lead Director presided over the meetings of the nonmanagement directors.
+In addition, in accordance with the Corporate Governance Guidelines, the independent members of the Board meet at least twice a year in executive session, with the Chairman or Lead Director setting the agenda and presiding over such meetings.